 So, what is ‘good onboarding’ and how can it be achieved?

 For some businesses, it might seem like an almost unattainable goal, but with the right ideas and the technology to realize them, it’s perfectly within reach.
-Not only can powerful new HR platforms streamline the administrative side of onboarding, but there are also now a plethora of tools available to help new starters integrate with their team and get their bearings.
+Not only can powerful new HR platforms streamline the administrative side of onboarding, but there are also now a plethora of tools available, like HR chatbots, to help new starters integrate with their team and get their bearings.

 Setting up group ‘communities’ on networking platforms can help to connect employees with shared interests and goals from day one.
 Businesses can also go one step further and include social profiles to allow new starters to express themselves and get to know their colleagues on a more personal level.
 This level of accessible networking can really help a candidate hit the ground running when starting a new role, removing much of the anxiety associated with socializing and fitting in.
 It can also make managers and leaders more personable and recognizable, making meetings and introductions quicker and easier.